 There are no known direct causes of rumination disorder.
 However, many patients have reported that they experienced the disorder during stressful times.1 Neglect or a lack of stimulation may cause the onset of symptoms in infants.
 The presence of a pre-existing eating disorder, such as anorexia nervosa or bulimia, may also cause rumination disorder.
 It is very rare for the disorder to develop due to body image issues or as a result of an infection or illness.1

 The main symptom of rumination disorder is the continuous regurgitation and rechewing of food for up to half an hour after ingestion.
 The behavior of regurgitating food may appear to be painless and the patient will appear to not experience any discomfort or disgust.2 Regurgitation may even cause pleasure for the patient.
-Up to 42% of patients have reported weight loss as a result of the condition.1 There are also other symptoms that patients experience such as heart burn, nausea, stomach pains, diarrhea and/or constipation.1
+Up to 42% of patients have reported weight loss as a result of the condition.1 There are also other symptoms that patients experience such as heartburn, nausea, stomach pains, diarrhea, and/or constipation.1

 Diagnosing rumination disorder involves the observance of continuous regurgitation of food without the presence of another disease.
 The symptoms must also be present for at least one month in order for a doctor to make the diagnosis.2 Many other disorders are often misdiagnosed as rumination disorder.
-As a precaution doctors must complete a thorough evaluation in order to rule out any other conditions before diagnosing a patient older than one years old with rumination disorder.
-Some tests involve performing barium swallows, upper endoscopies, abdominal x-rays, and other specialized tests.1 Most other conditions have a different pattern and timing of the regurgitation, which allows doctors to distinguish between disorders.
+As a precaution, doctors must complete a thorough evaluation in order to rule out any other conditions before diagnosing a patient older than one year old with rumination disorder.
+Some tests involve performing barium swallows, upper endoscopies, abdominal X-rays, and other specialized tests.1 Most other conditions have a different pattern and timing of the regurgitation, which allows doctors to distinguish between disorders.
 Other conditions with the same symptoms as rumination disorder that are commonly confused include:1

 - Gastroparesis (abnormal stomach emptying)